ayusyagol11/flight_delay/README.md

 The dashboard consists of five key line plots, each representing a different type of delay:

-Carrier Delay: Delays caused by the airline’s own operations.
+**Carrier Delay**: Delays caused by the airline’s own operations.

-Weather Delay: Delays due to bad weather conditions.
+**Weather Delay**: Delays due to bad weather conditions.

-NAS Delay: Delays related to air traffic control, airport congestion, and other infrastructure-related factors.
+**NAS Delay**: Delays related to air traffic control, airport congestion, and other infrastructure-related factors.

-Security Delay: Delays caused by security-related issues (e.g., screening delays).
+**Security Delay**: Delays caused by security-related issues (e.g., screening delays).

-Late Aircraft Delay: Delays due to an aircraft arriving late from a previous flight.
+**Late Aircraft Delay**: Delays due to an aircraft arriving late from a previous flight.

 Each of these plots helps users identify seasonal trends, airline-specific performance, and potential external factors affecting flight delays.